ckeditor/ckeditor4-docs/guides/dev/deep_dive/clipboard/README.md

 CKEditor performs its input data transformations (like cleanup, type recognition, formating document form word, files uploading) the same way, using paste listeners.

 The `evt.data.dataValue` is the most important property, this is the HTML which will be passed to the {@link CKEDITOR.editor#method-insertHtml} method in the last {@link CKEDITOR.editor#paste paste} listener.

 But the {@link CKEDITOR.editor#paste paste event} contains more useful properties like `evt.data.method` (`'drop'` or `'paste'`) or `evt.data.type` (`'auto'`, `'html'` or `'text'`).
+Refer to the {@link CKEDITOR.editor#paste} documentation to learn about all available properties.

+### Content Type

 The `evt.data.type`'s role is to tell the editor what was the original type of the data being pasted.
 It affects how this content is later handled upon insertion.

-If you pasted a plain text into a paragraph it should inherit that paragraph's formating.
+For instance, if you pasted a plain text into a paragraph it should inherit that paragraph's formating.
 So if the paragraph was red and bold the text should be red and bold too:

 	<p><span style="color:#FF0000"><strong>Lorem ^ ipsum</strong></span></p>